harmenhilversalten/bomberman-rust-tournament/Docs/backlog/completed.md

   - Feed snapshots, goals, pathfinding, and bomb planning through the newly implemented crates, removing parallel legacy code.
   - Ensure the integration honors the data-flow design where the engine updates shared state and downstream components react via deltas and events.
 - **Prompt**: "Wire up all feature crates in the engine and retire overlapping legacy modules."

+## 30. Connect Bot Decision Loop to Engine
+- **Summary**: Wire the bot decision loop into the engine so bots receive game-state snapshots via the event bus, make decisions asynchronously, and have their actions executed in the correct tick.
+- **Requirements**:
+  - Bot instances receive game state updates from the engine
+  - Bot decisions are executed by the engine each tick
+  - Per-bot decision tasks run asynchronously
+  - Bot actions are processed in the correct game tick
+- **Prompt**: "Connect the bot decision loop to the engine.
+Implement bot spawning in the engine, ensure bots receive state updates via the event bus, and process bot commands in the game loop.
+Add async bot task management."